The New England Journal of Medicine July 11, 2024

 Setting

-Outcome Composite of onset of kidney failure, at least 50% reduction in eGFR from baseline, or death from kidney-related or cardiovascular causes.
+Outcome A composite of the onset of kidney failure (dialysis, transplantation, or an eGFR <15 mL/min/1.73m²), at least a 50% reduction in the eGFR from baseline, or death from kidney-related or cardiovascular causes.

 Study Limitations